TheWeakestLinuxuUser/TurulTech/README.md

 # TurulTech
-#  This is my first ever GitHub repo and I don't understand how this all works really, so to all that tumbles upon this repo,
+# ENG
-# please don't take it seriously this is a school project after all.
+ This is a school project.
+The OS is downloadable, but we do not sell the phones.
-# The name TurulTech and the the site TurulTech.hu are already bought by me, so no luck stealing our idea :)
+# TurulTech and the website TurulTech.hu belong to us.